Illumina/manta/src/c++/lib/README.md

   - SV locus graph components

 - test
   - Logic used only for unit testing other libraries.
-These are linked into the unit tests but not manta production binaries
+These are linked into the unit tests but not production binaries